Tuesday, November 26, 2013

 -The challenge of keeping brides from seeing one another in the building.

--Men never finding the Men’s Restrooms.
+-Men never finding the Men’s Lavatories

 -Rosario bringing in home-grown figs for me.